nguyenyenchi/batch-elt-data-pipelines-gender-pay-gap/orchestration/README.md

 # Dagster starter kit

 This example is a starter kit for building a daily ETL pipeline.
-At a high level, this project shows how to ingest data from external sources, explore and transform the data, and materialize outputs that help visualize the data.
+At a high level, this project shows how to ingest data from external sources, explore and transform the data, and materialize outputs that help visualize the data..

 _New to Dagster?
 Learn what Dagster is [in Concepts](https://docs.dagster.io/concepts) or [in the hands-on Tutorials](https://docs.dagster.io/tutorial)._